C-S23/Cheatsheets-n-PDF-s/README.md

-Computer languages cheatsheets and pdf's
+Computer languages cheatsheets and other pdf's
 NOTE: python3 is been provided here!